XIM-GSAPP/XIM-GSAPP-Fa20/Radial_Tower/radialTower.md

 1. Dynamic:

-(1)Base Curves: The input data structure must be Grafted.
+(1)Mega Block: It is supposed to be quadrilateral and all the parcels should be inside it.

+(2)Parcels: They must be convex polygons and non-curves.

-(2)FAR: The input data will determine the density of the building.
+(3)FAR: The input data will determine the density of the building.

 2. Static:

-(1)Tower Footprint One Side Set Back Ratio: The data range should be between 0 and 0.5.
+(1)Top-Bottom Ratio: The choices are 0.5, 0.7 and 1.

 ![description](https://github.com/YuanEleanorLiu/XIM-GSAPP-Fa20/raw/main/src/images/P-XIM%20-%20SETBACK.jpg)